saghul/sjs/docs/source/modules/utils.rst

 This package contains several modules grouping utility functions.

-utils/object
+utils.object
 ------------

-This submodule contains several utilities for working with objects.
+This object contains several utilities for working with objects.
 It oritinates from `this module <https://github.com/defunctzombie/node-util>`_.

 Functions
 ^^^^^^^^^

-.. js:function:: utils/object.format(format, [...])
+.. js:function:: utils.object.format(format, [...])

     Returns a formatted string using the first argument as a ``printf``-like format.